Annex 6 - Vehicle maintenance, safety and security

 1. Vehicle maintenance

-Take special care that lights, brakes, steering, exhaust system, seat belts, demisters, wipers and washers are all working.
+Take special care that lights, brakes, steering, exhaust system, seat belts, demisters, wipers, washers and any audible warning systems are all working.
 Also

 Laws RTA 1988 sect 42 & CUR reg 32